toiyabe/RepoSync/README.md

 ## Setup the "Downstream" Pipeline

-Setup consists of two steps.
-First, create the pipeline, then set the environment variables.
+Setup consists of two steps: (1) create the pipeline in the downstream repo(s) then, (2) set the pipeline environment variables.

 ### Create Pipeline